amaddeus/punished-kirsh/README.md

 >Lateral Flow test suggested I had C-19.
 Had mild symptoms - was in bed for 1.5 days, ‘fragile for about 5 days and then back at work on day 7.
 Took Quercetin, Zinc, high dose Vit C
 Your question on General vaccines is not clear!
 I live in the UK am 65 years old and we have far fewer vaccines than in the USA … at least when I grew up in the 1960s!

-1824 wrote they had c19 0 times and:
->Aug 2021 high fever, 104° nursed it myself with 5000-6000mg vit C and tylenol 800mg (hate tylenol but only way to get fever lower) but had faint pink blotches that traveled from neck to legs hmm.
-So 2 days after fever dropped went to Urgent care- covid test neg- I said could this be LYME?
-Doc didn’t want fo beleve it.
-I argued finally he ordered bloodtest- It Was Lyme Disease.

-What the heck does this have to do about c19 and vaccines???????

 1905 wrote:
 >When I had a cold or was sick I never tested myself for Covid.
 I know I had it by symptoms.
 At the time (2021) total loss of taste and smell.
 I feel too many people will reply they had Covid many times due to testing which we all know is not reliable, gives high false positives, and was used to usher in lockdowns and restrictions.
 People I know still run out and get a Covid test for a sniffle.
 And it will say Covid.
 And I think it is total bs